 - 1. Install your System SLIO with your CPU. - 2.
-Wire the system by connecting cables for voltage supply and signals - 3.
-Connect your PROFINET IO controller with Ethernet. - 4.
-Switch on the power supply. - ⇒ After a short boot time, the CP is in idle.
+Wire the system by connecting cables for voltage supply and signals. - 3.
+Connect the one of the PROFINET jacks (X4, X6) to Ethernet. - 4.
+Switch on the power supply. - After a short boot time the CP is ready for communication.
+He possibly has no IP address data and requires an initialization.